-• Ensuring timely and cost-effective delivery of major capital projects.

-- Ensuring competition and innovation in procuring major capital assets. - Transferring appropriate risks to the private sector. - Maintaining fair, open and transparent procurement processes. - Expanding the use of performance standards in government and serving the public interest by maintaining these standards on an ongoing basis. - Attracting international expertise and capital to British Columbia.
+- Ensuring timely and cost-effective delivery of major capital projects. - Ensuring competition and innovation in procuring major capital assets. - Transferring appropriate risks to the private sector. - Maintaining fair, open and transparent procurement processes. - Expanding the use of performance standards in government and serving the public interest by maintaining these standards on an ongoing basis. - Attracting international expertise and capital to British Columbia.

 Partnerships BC will continue to work with agencies in other provinces and with the Government of Canada to create an attractive and effective pan-Canadian market environment.
-Memoranda of Understanding with the Government of Alberta, Infrastructure Ontario, Government of Nova Scotia, PPP Canada, Partenariats public-privé Québec, Government of Prince Edward Island, Public Works and Government Services Canada and the Government of Saskatchewan, will ensure the continuous transfer of knowledge related to best practices.
-Information sharing has occurred with the Government of New Brunswick and state governments in Arizona, California, Colorado and Texas as those jurisdictions look for solutions the meet infrastructure needs.
+Memoranda of Understanding with the Government of Alberta, Government of Saskatchewan, Infrastructure Ontario, Partenariats public-privé Québec, Government of Nova Scotia, Government of Prince Edward Island, Public Works and Government Services Canada and PPP Canada Inc. will ensure the continuous transfer of knowledge related to best practices.
+Information sharing has occurred with the Government of New Brunswick, Russia and state governments in Arizona, California, New York, Colorado and Texas as those jurisdictions look for solutions that meet infrastructure needs.

 Partnerships BC continues to demonstrate positive results on a sustainable basis, recognizing that with even more experience there remains considerable potential for greater achievement.
-The company's success to date is the result of a team of skilled professionals, with oversight by our diverse and experienced Board of Directors.
-I would like to acknowledge the retirement of one of the founding Directors who reached his term of appointment: Charles Jago.
-I would like to recognize his dedication to public service and very significant contribution to establishing the foundation on which the company will continue to build.
+The Company's success to date is the result of a team of skilled professionals, with oversight by our diverse and experienced Board of Directors.
+I would like to acknowledge the retirement of one of the founding Directors who reached his term of appointment: Dr. Charles Jago.
+I would like to recognize his dedication to public service and very significant contribution to establishing the foundation on which the Company will continue to build.
 I would also like to welcome the appointment of two new Directors: Dan George and Kirsten Tisdale.

-Partnerships BC's 2009/10-2011/12 service plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
+Partnerships BC's 2009/10-2011/12 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act.
 The Board approves performance measures and targets and holds management accountable for the contents of the plan, the achievement of performance measures and targets and for ensuring that Partnerships BC achieves its specific objectives identified in the plan.
 The plan is consistent with the Province's strategic priorities and fiscal plan.
-All significant assumptions, policy decisions and identified risks as of February 2009 have been considered in preparing the plan.
+All significant assumptions, policy decisions and identified risks as of August 2009 have been considered in preparing the plan.